juntao/arenztopia/content/tourism.md

 ## Things to do

 Archeological Park $$ A vast archeological park with dinosaurs, mammoths, and ancient hominid remains.
-The 15$ ticket covers admission to every part of the park except for the museum, which charges 5$ extra, and a further 2$ to go to the special exhibits.
-Famous archaeologist Ishaan P. does weekly presentations, which cost an extra 10$ per person.
+The 30-Arenzo ticket covers admission to every part of the park except for the museum, which charges 10 Arenzos extra, and a further 4 Arenzos to go to the special exhibits.
+Famous archaeologist Ishaan P. does weekly presentations, which costs an extra 20 Arenzos per person.
 *2600-3400 Texas Road*

 Arenztopia City Museum of Art (ACMA) $ An amazing museum with thousands of statues, paintings, and drawings by hundreds of iconic masters, arranged in chronological order.
 You can do a variety of things there like bid on paintings.
 *5801 Arenztopia Boulevard Five*

-Cathedral $ A large, Italian-style cathedral built in the extravagant Sicilian Baroque style with a rococo interior.
+Cathedral $ A large, Italian-style cathedral built in the extravagant Sicilian Baroque style with an Italian Rococo interior.
 An excellent example of totally overdoing it in style.
-5$ admission to see the most extravagantly styled building in Arenztopia.
-The main building was built in 1495 but was remodeled in 2020.
+10 Arenzos admission to see the most extravagantly styled building in Arenztopia.
+The main building was built in 1787 but was remodeled in 1990.
 *3300 Renzo Street*

 Egyptian Obelisk $ A very tall obelisk that was bought from Egypt.
 It is in the center of Obelisk Plaza and next to the Egyptian Museum, which has lots of ancient statues, inscriptions, and jars, but no real mummies.
-It costs 3$ to go to all of these places at once.
+It costs 6 Arenzos to go to all of these places at once.
 *3500 Texas Road*

 Zoo National $ A large zoo that has hippos, elephants, giraffes, and tigers, among owls, falcons, capybaras, and dingos.
-The 10$ ticket comes with a safari.
+The 20-Arenzo ticket comes with a safari.
 *4000 Longhorn Street*

 LEGO store $$ A huge store filled with Legos, including a 1:29 scale model of Arenztopia.
-Kids will love this store; it  contains nearly every Lego set in circulation and at 10:00 every 2nd saturday of each month they auction off antique Lego pieces and sets.
+Kids will love this store; it  contains nearly every Lego set in circulation and at 10:00 every 2nd Saturday of each month they auction off antique Lego pieces and sets.
 There is also a 10 foot by 10 foot tub filled with all the legos you could imagine.
 One of its main attractions is a mysterious, never-released 1,800,000 Arenzo Lego set from 1950.
-It is unknown what it was origanally meant to be but we believe it is a rocket.
 *2300 Arenztopia Boulevard*